 As we said in the beginning, YETI is better when it comes to durability.
 The screw-on lids can survive drops and the containers can handle anything you knock against it.
 If it ever does become too damaged, YETI takes care of its customers with their five-year warranty.
-YETI is our preferred company for these reasons and we recommend for folks who are looking for a new insulated bottle, the 18oz YETI Rambler.
+YETI is our preferred company for these reasons and we recommend the 18oz YETI Rambler for folks who are looking for a new insulated water/coffee bottle.

 If your camping experience is not as highly adrenalized as hikers or climbers, then the Hydro Flask products can work for you as well.
 With their variations on colors and sizes, you can find the perfect one for you.